brunohpaiva/archillect-bot/README.md

 ## Built With

 - [discord.js](https://discord.js.org/) - Powerful node.js module that allows you to interact with the Discord API very easily.
+- [TypeScript](https://www.typescriptlang.org/) - A typed superset of JavaScript that compiles to plain JavaScript.

 ## Authors